India - Cameroon Bilateral Relations

 (I) Lines of Credit & Commercial Loan Agreements

 During the visit of Cameroon Minister of Economy, Planning and Regional Development, Mr. Louis Paul Motaze, to New Delhi from 29 January to 4 February 2017, Cameroon signed a commercial loan agreement with Exim Bank of India worth USD 93.50 million for construction of 225 kV Nkongsamba - Bafoussam and Yaounde – AbongMbang Transmission Line.
-The project started in November 2019.
+This was funded through the Buyers’ Credit Scheme under the National Export Insurance Account (BC-NEIA) from India.
+The project was awarded to an Indian company “Kalpataru” in November 2019, and has been completed and handed over to the Government of Cameroon in November 2022.

 Culture